CraftTweaker/CraftTweaker-Documentation/docs/1.16/content/mods/Mekanism/api/BracketValidators.md

 This class allows you to check whether a certain Object exists or not before using the [BracketHandlers](/mods/Mekanism/api/BracketHandlers) class.
 All methods return a boolean that represents whether the passed in registry name or location has an Object associated to it.

 Just like with the [BracketHandlers](/mods/Mekanism/api/BracketHandlers), most of these are accessible through the `/ct dump` subcommands added by Mekanism or through their in-game names.
 Make sure to remove the prefix from the bracket you get, because that is handled by the static, specific method you use in this class.
+This means, no `gas` or other chemical prefix, just modid and name.

 ## Static Methods